1-800-200-0575

 Associate Director

 A former estate planning attorney, Kimberly now works as an Associate Director in the Office of Gift Planning at her alma mater UC Berkeley.
 She received her J.D. from UC Hastings College of the Law and is a member of both the California and Washington State Bar Associations.
-Kimberly recognizes the vital importance and critical role that philanthropy provides to public education in our beloved state.
+Kimberly recognizes the vital importance of philanthropy and the critical role that it plays in advancing public education in our beloved state.
 In fact, her entire immediate family consists of University of California graduates!
 Kimberly finds working with donors to design and structure gifts so that Cal receives the highest and best benefits now and in perpetuity both profoundly rewarding and fulfilling.
 Go Bears!

 Damon is thrilled to be serving as a gift planning and Wheeler stewardship officer at his alma mater, where he received his B.A. in Neurobiology.
 After graduating from Cal, he co-founded a boutique media relations firm in San Francisco.
 A 12-year veteran advisor in financial media, Damon created award-winning media campaigns for national and international financial corporations.
 During that time, he especially enjoyed translating complex financial concepts into manageable information that was timely, useful, and engaging to the investing public.